💲Making Money With AI The Right Way | Role Clarity, Setup & Expectations — Chapter Six

 AI can simulate downside.

-What it cannot do is decide what loss is tolerable.
+It cannot decide what loss is tolerable.

-Financial risk is not abstract.
+Financial risk is personal.

 Loss affects: